i-like-chip/i-like-chip.github.io/posts/15-Ender-3-Body.md

 ![PSU Mod](./images/15-PSU-mod.JPG)

-I deconstructed everything at the front part of the printer to gain access to take measurements.
-I rewired the Raspberry Pi to sit at the front so the printer still functions, as I'll need it to print itself later!
+I deconstructed everything at the front of the printer to gain access to take measurements.
+I rewired the Raspberry Pi to sit at the front so the printer still functions, as it will need it to print parts for itself later!

 ![Front Deconstructed](./images/15-front-deconstructed.png)